dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2541: The arts are vital for society's growth and understanding.
+### T2541: The arts are a necessity, not a luxury.

 |Support|
 |---|